edespino/cloudberry-site/docs/data-loading/load-data-using-gpfdist.md

 ## Step 1.
 Install gpfdist

-gpfdist is installed in `$GPHOME/bin` of your Cloudberry Database coordinator host installation.
-Run gpfdist on a machine other than the Cloudberry Database coordinator or standby coordinator, such as on a machine devoted to ETL processing.
+gpfdist is installed in `$GPHOME/bin` of your Apache Cloudberry coordinator host installation.
+Run gpfdist on a machine other than the Apache Cloudberry coordinator or standby coordinator, such as on a machine devoted to ETL processing.
 Running gpfdist on the coordinator or standby coordinator can have a performance impact on query execution.

 ## Step 2.
 Start and stop gpfdist